-If the valid code is not found at the I2C port, the TUSB3410 connects to the USB by setting the CONT bit, and then an enumeration and default configuration are performed.
-The host can then download additional microcode into RAM to tailor the application.
-Then, the MCU causes a disconnect and reconnect by using the pullup resistor CONT bit in the USBCTL register, which causes the TUSB3410 to be re-enumerated with a new configuration.
+If the valid code is not found at the I2C port, then the TUSB3410 connects to the USB by setting bit 7 (CONT) in the USBCTL register (see Section 5.4), and then an enumeration and default configuration are performed.
+The host can download additional microcode into RAM to tailor the application.
+Then, the MCU causes a disconnect and reconnect by clearing and setting the CONT bit, which causes the TUSB3410 to be re-enumerated with a new configuration.